lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 density functional theory (DFT) using a mixed Gaussian and plane waves approach (GPW), and classical pair and many-body potentials.

-Available CP2K packages can be listed and loaded with the following commands:
+CP2K is available as [modules](modules.md).
+Available packages can be listed and loaded with the following commands:

 ```console
 marie@login$ module avail CP2K